joakim/kay/examples.md

         my bar: false
     }
 }
-writable-slot mutate
+mutable-field mutate

--- slots are block scoped and may be shadowed by nested cells
+-- fields are block scoped and may be shadowed by nested cells
 scoped: {
     inner: 42

     nested: {
         'answer' => {
             original: inner       --> 42 (a clone of `inner`)
-            inner: "shadowed"     --> "shadowed" (a new, local slot)
+            inner: "shadowed"     --> "shadowed" (a new, local field)
             return: original
         }
     }